 What is uterine prolapsed?

 This is a condition that occurs in women; it occurs when the connective or muscles like ligament are weakened or damaged, allowing the uterus to fall into the vagina.
-This is a common condition that a lot of women experience as a result of childbirth, severe coughing, obesity, hormones changes after menopause, etc.
+A lot of women experience this as a result of childbirth, severe coughing, obesity, hormones changes after menopause, etc.